Tropical Plant Identification Course

 Taught by botanists from Kew's Herbarium, all with an in-depth knowledge of the plants and habitats of the tropics, the course will give participants an overview of 70 of the most commonly encountered tropical plant families, as well as an introduction to plant morphology and identification tools.

-Course venue: Classes are taught in the Kew department, Herbarium, Library, Art & Archives (situated next to the Main Gate to the Gardens on Kew Green); about 15 minutes’ walk from Kew Gardens Underground station (District Line/London Overground) and 10 minutes’ walk from Kew Bridge station (South West Trains).
+Classes are taught in the Kew department, Herbarium, Library, Art & Archives (situated next to Elizabeth Gate), about 15 minutes walk from Kew Gardens Underground station (District Line/London Overground) and ten minutes walk from Kew Bridge station (South West Trains).

 This course has been designed for conservation and environment professionals, and is also suitable for graduate students, ethnobotanists, ecologists and zoologists.